Writer Profile

 Looking at R&D expenditures in the university sector, Japan's was 2.1 trillion yen in 2020.
 This is a decrease of about 10% compared to 2000, and Japan is the only major country showing a decrease.
 Looking at the situation in other countries, the U.S. maintains the largest scale among major countries, reaching 8.2 trillion yen in 2020.
 Germany has been on an upward trend since the late 2000s, surpassing Japan at 2.6 trillion yen in 2020.
 Similar to the enterprise sector, the upward trends in the U.S., China, and the EU27 countries are remarkable compared to Japan.
 South Korea also shows a steady upward trend.

 The number of graduate school enrollees in Japan is on a long-term downward trend (Figure 2).
 The number of master's program enrollees peaked in FY2010, and the number of Doctoral Programs enrollees peaked in FY2003, both showing long-term declines with no signs of an upward trend.
 The number of Doctoral Programs enrollees in FY2021 was 15,000.
 Looking at the number of doctoral degree recipients by country, the U.S. has the highest at 29,000, followed by China at 66,000 and Germany at 26,000.
 Japan's figure is 15,000, the same as the number of enrollees.
 Comparing FY2000 with the latest fiscal year, the numbers in the U.S., China, and South Korea have more than doubled.
-Japan's long-term downward trend is conspicuous.
+Japan's long-term downward trend stands out.

 Decline in Japan's International Ranking in Number of Papers and Top 1% Adjusted Papers

 However, in Top 1% adjusted papers, the downward trend is even more remarkable.
-Japan ranked 4th in 1998-2000, 7th in 2008-2010, and 10th in 2018-2020.
+Japan was 4th in 1998-2000, 7th in 2008-2010, and 10th in 2018-2020.
 Even in the Top 1% category, China overtook the U.S. to take first place in 2018-2020.
 Japan is certainly working hard, but it is being left far behind in terms of international competitiveness.

 Lack of Time for Research

 Japan was once hailed as a "Science and Technology Nation," but it is now falling behind China and India.
-The decline in Japan's research capabilities has been pointed out everywhere.
-Both the government and the private sector have undertaken and planned various initiatives to restore Japan's original status as a science and technology nation.
+The decline in Japan's research capability has been pointed out everywhere.
+Both the government and the private sector have undertaken and planned various initiatives to regain Japan's original status as a science and technology nation.
 Currently, the most attention is focused on the selection of Universities for International Research Excellence, which will receive support from a 10-trillion-yen university fund.

 If 300 billion yen in annual investment profit is distributed, and assuming six schools are targeted, each would receive 50 billion yen in support per year.
 This support would continue for 25 years.
-Even if 10 schools are targeted, it would be 30 billion yen per year.
+Even if ten schools are targeted, it would be 30 billion yen per year.
 The gap between universities selected as Universities for International Research Excellence and those that are not will widen endlessly.

 Future Vision of Universities for International Research Excellence